 Three drives will be connected to the RPI2.
 All of them has been salvaged from laptops that were no longer able to use it.
 There is no need to get a bigger or faster drive for this build as the biggest bottleneck will be the Ethernet 10/100 port.
 Another important reason why I’m choosing the 2.5” HDD is the size.
 I’d like to keep the size of the box as small as possible.

 The bottleneck means that we don’t have to concern ourselves with disk speeds and RAID1 (mirroring) will be a perfect solution to keep the drives fault free.
 It matters more as the drives are not new.
 For this purpose, I have two 160GB drives.
 I’d say this will be sufficient for all files and photos I have.
 Because I’m bored (or I needed a challenge) hard drive will be also hot-swappable.
 Something tells me this will become an issue later on when designing a cover for the Raspberry PI NAS -pi.
 Drives are formatted in Ext4.

 My media storage is another drive 1.4TB.
 This should be sufficient for anything I wish to store on it.
 The drive will be formatted to NTFS as I’d like to transfer all my files in an easy way and I have a SATA reader built into my PC case.
 I will be able to unmount the drive and move the files manually if I wish so.

 When prototyping the Raspberry PI NAS -pi I quickly realized that I will need much more power than RPI is able to give.
 In fact, much more than a standard USB 2.0 hub would give you.
 To make the entire project more difficult I only want a single power cable to run from the mains to the NAS-pi.

 After testing few hubs (and failing) I found something small and powerful enough to supply that amount of current to all the drives and the Raspberry Pi as well.
-It would be easier if the size was not the concern.
+It would be easier if the size was not a concern.